 Poe Valley State Park, State recreational park in Penn Township, United States.

-Poe Valley State Park is a 620-acre recreation area centered on a 25-acre lake surrounded by forests.
-The site includes picnic areas, fishing spots, and hiking trails that connect through the wooded landscape.
+Poe Valley State Park is a recreation area in the forested mountains of central Pennsylvania, built around a small man-made lake.
+The park offers camping, picnic areas, fishing on the lake, and hiking trails through the surrounding woods.

 Evening programs at the amphitheater and guided nature walks happen throughout summer, helping visitors connect with the landscape.
 These activities let people learn about the forests and wildlife around the lake as you explore the grounds.